NSoiffer/MathCAT/docs/helpers.md

 ## Testing
 Whether you are developing code or writing rules, writing and running the tests is very important.
 It is how you know what you wrote works and also how you know what you wrote didn't break something else.

-The `tests` directory is similar to the `Rules` directory [Not really true -- it needs updating to follow the way the rules directory works].
+The `tests` directory is similar to the `Rules` directory.
 If you are a translator, see the section above that describes what you should do.

 ## Files